 If you want to make sure you say yes, or just want to have an original date, don’t miss these secret places in Barcelona to go as a couple.

-Air-raid shelters the most hidden places for obvious reasons
+Air-raid shelters, the most hidden places for obvious reasons.

-One of the best known is the Plaça del Diamant.
+One of the best known is the one in Plaça del Diamant.
 Such is the level of detail and conservation of this shelter that you can see the marks left on the walls by the candles with which the people who sheltered in it were illuminated.

-Petritxol Street the most iconic street in the world
+Carrer Petritxol, the most iconic street

 https://www.youtube.com/watch?v=_iH9a24RKK4&t=1s

-A narrow street like the furrow through which the water of a stream flows; a street with a winding layout like a black mamba; a street where, by stretching out your arms, you can almost touch the walls on one side and on the other; a street that brings together the essence of a neighborhood: the Gothic.
+A narrow street like the furrow through which the water of a stream flows; a street with a sinuous layout like a black mamba; a street where, by stretching out your arms, you can almost touch the walls on one side and the other; a street that brings together the essence of a neighborhood: the Gothic.

 Mythical street for its history, with an uncertain etymological origin, precursor of movements and loved by, as it is popularly said, locals and strangers.

-The other, secret Sagrada Familia
+The other and secret Sagrada Familia

 The kiss of death